Canford School: The Layard Theatre

 The Layard Theatre is situated inside Canford School and is open to the public.

 The Bourne Academy

 Since September 2010 Canford School is the sponsor of The Bourne Academy, a state-funded school in Bournemouth.

 Sport

 Real Tennis

 The school is one of four in the United Kingdom with a real tennis court (the others being The Oratory, Radley and Wellington College).
 It is unique among these schools in that its court dates back to 1879 when it was a country house, whereas the others have all been newly built for the schools since 1990.

 Rowing

-The school has an active rowing club called the Canford School Boat Club which is based on the River Stour.
+The school has a rowing club, the Canford School Boat Club, which is based on the River Stour.
 The club is affiliated to British Rowing (boat code CAN) and has produced three British champion crews at the 2002 British Rowing Championships, 2008 British Rowing Championships and 2010 British Rowing Championships.

-Old Canfordians
+Notable alumni

 Former pupils of Canford School are known as Old Canfordians.